 When I was going through cancer treatment, I experienced bone wrenching fatigue.
 A pal of mine who knows I love to cook gave me a cookbook featuring recipes to help me beat it.
-I was excited to have something that might help, and eagerly opened it up only to put it down almost immediately.
+I was excited to have something that might help and eagerly opened it up only to put it down almost immediately.
 It was too complicated for my energy levels, so I decided to keep doing what I was already doing: cooking simple nutritious minimally processed food that I liked to eat and could make easily.

 But my most important realization as I went through treatment was that if I wanted to eat well during chemo, I had to plan ahead to cope with the inevitable fatigue.
-My own chemo protocol had a 2 week cycle, and as bad as I felt on the days directly after my infusion, I knew that I would feel myself again for most of the second week.
+My own chemo protocol had a 2-week cycle, and as bad as I felt on the days directly after my infusion, I knew that I would feel myself again for most of the second week.
 It was then that I would shop and cook for the freezer.
 I effectively created my own ‘in house’ convenience store, stocked up with favorite foods to nourish me during the down days that I knew only too well were coming.
-Here’s some tips gleaned from my own experience that I hope will help you too:
+Here are some tips gleaned from my own experience that I hope will help you too:

 - Make sure you have your pantry stocked with basics so you don’t have to go out to shop when you feel horrible.
-This will be personal but for me that would be having carrots, celery and onions, pasta, rice, oatmeal and canned beans and tomatoes.
-And ginger root.
-It helps with nausea, aids digestion and frankly I love it’s taste!
+This will be personal but for me, that would be having carrots, celery and onions, pasta, rice, oatmeal, and canned beans and tomatoes.
+And gingerroot.
+It helps with nausea, aids digestion and frankly, I love its taste!

 - Use your freezer!
 Buy quart freezer bags, and check out our ‘bag and freeze’ videos!

 - Make bone broth and freeze it in quart freezer bags.
-You can defrost it and throw in chicken breast or baby spinach with some egg noodles or white rice for a quick, nourishing, easy to digest soup.
+You can defrost it and throw in a chicken breast or baby spinach with some egg noodles or white rice for a quick, nourishing, easy to digest soup.

-- If you are vegetarian, make a vegetable based broth instead and freeze it in quart bags.
+- If you are vegetarian, make a vegetable-based broth instead and freeze it in quart bags.
 You can add miso and tofu for protein.

 - If you have a favorite ‘down day’ soup or meal make a batch and freeze it portioned into quart freezer bags.